hexagontruth/hexular/README.md

 - `Board.fgAdapter` - Alias for `Board.instance.fgAdapter`
 - `Board.shared` - Alias for `Board.instance.shared`

-Some examples can be found in the "Examples" dropdown in this modal.
-We can e.g. add a new custom rule as follows:
+Some built-in examples can be found in the "code snippets" dropdown.
+We can select e.g. "addRule" from the dropdown and modify it to add the following new rule:

         Board.config.addRule('fancyRule', (cell) => cell.count == 3 ?
-1 : 0)
+1 : 0);

+The same rule can be defined using a variation on the "binaryRuleFactory" example:

+        Board.config.addRule('fancyRule', Util.binaryRuleFactory(3));

+Binary rules are simple isotropic rules like that given in this example — for instance, the built-in "binary1" rule returns `1` if and only if the cell has one active neighbor, and `0` otherwise.

+A variation on binary rules are symmetric rules, which can likewise be instantiated via the "symmetricRuleFactory" and associated example snippet:

+        Board.config.addRule('symmetric26', Util.symmetricRuleFactory(2, 6));

+Here, already-active cells are likewise sustained with an active neighbor count of 2 or 6.
+However, inactive cells are kept inactive by the *inverse* neighbor count relative to the current neighborhood, and activated otherwise.
+So in this case, under the default six-neighbor N6 neighborhood, inactive cells with 0 or 4 active neighbors are kept inactive, while all others are activated.
+In other words, this rule is equivalent to having a `binary12356` rule for state 0, and `binary26` for active states.

 We can also add our own rule presets: